LA Kitson owner uses social media to find shoplifters

 Fed up with shoplifters and burglars, the owner of a lifestyle boutique in Los Angeles has chosen to publicly shame and expose thieves via social media as a way to catch them and discourage similar acts.

 Fraser Ross, the owner of Kitson, has done detective work for a while now by creating online posts using surveillance footage and gathering up information about the criminals.
-Ross has gained attention this week after exposing an influencer shoplifting at his Pacific Palisades location.
+Ross gained attention this week after posting what he said was an influencer shoplifting at his Pacific Palisades location.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-He created an Instagram post with video of Sofia Arevalo inside the store with her friend, Patrick Moogan, who hands her a hat as she stuffs her Lululemon bag with Free City clothing items.
+He created an Instagram post with video from inside the store of the woman with a friend, who hands her a hat as she stuffs her Lululemon bag with Free City clothing items.

 “I guess it's public shaming, but I don't know what to do,” Ross said.
 "We just came to a point that this is what we have to do."

-He exposed her name, place of work and frequented locations in a follow-up post.
+He included the woman's name, place of work and frequented locations in a follow-up post.

 “If everyone passes this around, businesses around LA can keep her profile and ban her from their establishment if they want as she is a menace to society,” Ross wrote in the caption.
 “Erewhon, be very aware.
 She loves Nobu and all the fancy restaurants.”